russtoku/conjurex/README.md

 to make things work for my needs without worrying about the main Conjure clients.

+It's also an example of how to make your own Conjure client for your favorite programming language.
+After cloning the repo, you can copy another language client like the Ruby one and modify it for your programming language.

 ## Goals

 - Find out what works for me (the owner of this repo).